 Students, who have completed 9th or 10th grade or a foreign equivalent degree may apply to attend one of the Faroese upper secondary schools (miðnám) or vocational schools for free, and students with upper secondary degrees may apply to attend the University of the Faroe Islands for free, or other universities abroad either for free or at a cost.

 The »fólkaskúli« is the municipal primary and lower secondary school in the Faroe Islands.
 Tórshavn Municipality has 10 public primary and lower secondary schools, two independent schools and one special education school.
 This section will provide information on how to register your child for school and the contact information for the schools in Tórshavn Municipality.

-The digital registration for schools is open from December 15th 2021 to January 16th 2022, both dates included.
+The digital registration for schools is open from Thursday, December 15th 2022 at 9 AM until Tuesday, January 17th 2023 at 1 PM.

 Students with Faroese as a second language, or who haven’t learned Faroese before starting primary school, are entitled to extra lessons in Faroese.